nazimodi/express-nodejs-mongo/README.md

 express-nodejs-mongo-webstock
 ----------------------
 my study beginning<br>
-from now on, i will rich this project ,and let it useful. we plan to make a web stock scanning app.
+from now on, i will enrich this project ,and let it useful. we plan to make a web stock scanning app.

 #the packages inculded in this project

-{
+<pre>{
   "name": "express-nodejs-mongo-webstock",
   "version": "0.0.0",
   "private": true,